conan-io/conan-io.github.io/_posts/2022-09-20-consuming-recipes-during-migration-conancenter.markdown

 layout: post
 comments: false
 title: "ConanCenter is rolling out Conan 2.0 recipes - Are you ready?"
-meta_title: "ConanCenter is rolling out Conan 2.0 recipes - Are you ready?"
-meta_description: "Learn how to safely consume public recipes using your very own ArtifactoryCE"
+description: "Learn how to safely consume public recipes using your very own ArtifactoryCE"
 ---

 <script type="application/ld+json">